rhaberkorn/tmk7637/README.md

 ## Buzzer As System Beep

 It is assumed that the "kana" LED is not really used as a regular keyboard LED.
-On Linux, you can trigger the buzzer along with the fifth LED using the following command:
+On Linux, you can trigger the buzzer along with LED 6 (G53) using the following command:

     echo 1 | sudo tee /sys/class/leds/inputX\:\:kana/brightness